KarelTestSpecial/youtube-playlist-collector/README.md

 To all technically skilled users:

-You can install it locally and run it.
+You can install it and run it locally

 To all developers :